chromium/chromium/docs/chrome_browser_design_principles.md

               identical behavior between test and production code.
         * Use `TestingProfile::Builder::AddTestingFactory` to stub or fake services.
+        * Separating the .h and .cc file into different build targets is allowed.
+            * BrowserContextKeyedServiceFactory combines 3 pieces of
+              functionality:
+                * A getter to receive a service based on an instance of `Profile`.
+                * A mechanism to establishing dependencies.
+                * A way to glue together //chrome layer logic with //components layer logic.
+                * The latter two pieces of functionality are implemented in the .cc file and typically result in dependencies on other parts of //chrome.
+The first piece of functionality is implemented in the .h file and does not necessarily introduce a dependency on //chrome, since the returned service can be defined in
+                  //components.
     * `GlobalFeatures` (member of `BrowserProcess`)
     * The core controller should not be a `NoDestructor` singleton.
 * Global functions should not access non-global state.